Splitting formulas for the local real Gromov-Witten invariants: Family moduli spaces

-Then the compactification $\ov\M^\R_{d, \chi, \vec \mu} (\Si, V)$ of the top stratum \eqref{top.stratum.la} is defined as follows. \begin{defn} An element of the moduli space $\ov\M^\R_{d, \chi, \vec \mu} (\Si, V)$ is an equivalence class of (relatively stable) real $J$-holomorphic maps \bear f:C\ra \Si[m] \eear from some possibly nodal, possibly disconnected symmetric Riemann surface $C$ to some symmetric building $\Si[m]$ such that \begin{enumerate}[(i)] \item $f$ has prescribed contact at the marked points of the target, i.e. the inverse image of $\{x^\pm_i\}_{i=1}^r$ consists only of marked points $\{ y^\pm_{ij}\}$ of the domain, decorated by the contact multiplicity $\vec \mu$ of $f$. \item $f$ satisfies the following matching condition: the inverse image of the nodes of the target consists only of nodes of the domain with the same order of contact on the two local branches. \item the restriction of $f$ to every connected component of the domain is nontrivial. \item $f$ has degree $d$ and its domain has (virtual) Euler characteristic $\chi$. \end{enumerate} The equivalence is up to reparametrizations of the domain and the rescaling action on the target; an object is relatively stable if it has a finite automorphism group. \end{defn} The relative real moduli space \bear \ov\M^\R_{d, \chi, \vec \mu} (\Si, V) \eear comes with natural maps induced by forgetting some of the data such as the real structures, the order of the contact points, the divisor $V$, etc. Forgetting the real structure defines a map to the (usual) relative moduli space of holomorphic maps to $\Si$ relative the divisor $V$.
+Then the compactification $\ov\M^\R_{d, \chi, \vec \mu} (\Si, V)$ of the top stratum \eqref{top.stratum.la} is defined as follows. \begin{defn} An element of the moduli space $\ov\M^\R_{d, \chi, \vec \mu} (\Si, V)$ is an equivalence class, up to reparametrizations of the domain and rescaling the target, of real $J$-holomorphic maps \bear f:C\ra \Si[m] \eear from some possibly nodal, possibly disconnected symmetric Riemann surface $C$ to some symmetric building $\Si[m]$ such that \begin{enumerate}[(i)] \item $f$ has prescribed contact to the marked points of the target, i.e. the preimage of $\{x^\pm_i\}$ consists only of marked points of the domain, denoted $\{ y^\pm_{ij}\}$, and $f$ has order of contact $\mu_j^i$ at $y^\pm_{ij}$ to $x_i^\pm$; in particular, $f(y^+_{ij})= x_i^+$ and $y^\pm_{ij}$ are conjugate marked points. \item $f$ satisfies the following matching condition: the preimage of the nodes of the target consists only of nodes of the domain with the same order of contact on the two local branches. \item the restriction of $f$ to every connected component of the domain is nontrivial. \item $f$ has degree $d$ and its domain has (virtual) Euler characteristic $\chi$. \item $f$ is \textsf{relatively stable}, i.e. $\Aut f$ is finite; here an automorphism of $f:C\ra \Si[m]$ is a pair $(\varphi, t)\in \Aut(C) \ti (\cx^*)^{|m|}$ such that $R_t \circ f \circ \varphi=f$. \end{enumerate} \end{defn} The real relative moduli space \bear \ov\M^\R_{d, \chi, \vec \mu} (\Si, V) \eear comes with natural maps induced by forgetting some of the data such as the real structures, the order of the contact points, the divisor $V$, etc. Forgetting the real structure defines a map to the (usual) relative moduli space of holomorphic maps to $\Si$ relative the divisor $V$.